 - Coaching, Recovery & Personal Development Events

-Individuals who struggle with schizophrenia and bipolar disorder are especially at risk of substance abuse and polydrug patterns.
+Individuals with schizophrenia and bipolar disorder are especially at risk of substance abuse and polydrug patterns.
 Research has shown that a particular demographic is more likely to develop an alcohol use disorder; people with bipolar disorder.
 This is because of the attempt to modulate mania linked with the condition.

 World-class, Accredited, 5-Star Reviewed, Effective Addiction & Mental Health Programs.
 Complete Behavioral Health Inpatient Rehab, Detox plus Co-occuring Disorders Therapy.CALL (877) 378-4154